ni/labview-for-containers/README.md

 ## How to build your own Image (For Advanced Users)
 Please see the [Build your Own Image]() guide for full details.
 The Documentation contains information about:
+1. Prerequisites
-1. Required Dependencies
+2. Important Dependencies
-2. Dockerfile Anatomy
+3. Dockerfile Overview
-3. How to Build
+4. Building the Image

 ## Example Usages
 This [Example Guide](./docs/examples.md) contains information on example use cases of LabVIEW Linux Image.

+## Frequently Asked Questions (FAQs)
+See the FAQ section [here.](./docs/faqs.md)

 ## License
 See [LICENSE](./LICENSE)